cs491-recroute/backend/README.md

 Also, you can start all the microservices with `yarn start:all` command

 Ports of the microservices start from 3500 and increases by 1 for every microservice.
+Order is specified in `scripts/startService` file

-Order is the same with the order in the services folder
+`yarn install:all` is used for installing all the dependencies in all services